mrowdy/slemgrim.github.io/_drafts/rest-endpoints.md

 POST /articles/delete/42
 ```

-In case you have to consume an API like this you would have no problems understanding the purpose
-of each endpoint.
-But if you are the author you just have made your life a little bit harder.

-The Methods
----

-### GET - Request data from a specified resource
+2 endpoints for fetching, and 3 endpoints for manipulating resources.
+The verb in each endpoint definition gives us a good idea what its purpose is.
+Nothing seems wrong at first, but after learning more about other HTTP Methods
+we revisit this example and tear it apart.

+## GET - For reading resources.

-Every time you want to read data from an API you use 'GET'.
+Every time we want to read data from an API we use `GET.
-A `GET` endpoint can have various parameters usually provided inside the query string

-**Examples**
+Be it a single resource or a collection of resources, `GET` is the way to go.`
+We absolutely never change, create or delete a resource with a `GET` request.
+We're not even allowed to send a body-entity with it.

+If we need parameters for filtering, pagination or other formatting reasons
+we can use query params.
+I'll do a separate article about the right usage of
+query params in the future.

+### Examples
 ```
 GET api.example.com/articles/42
 GET api.example.com/articles/?page=1